fnplus/footsteps-app/Contribution_Guidelines.md

 ### Contributing to 👣 fnplus Open Source Projects
 fnplus welcomes contributions to open source projects on Github.
 When contributing, please follow the [Code of Conduct](/CODE_OF_CONDUCT.md).
 ## Issues
 Feel free to submit issues and enhancement requests.
+All requests would be entertained with respect to CODE OF CONDUCT.
+We welcome your ideas and creativity.
 ## Contributing
 ### Setting Up GitHub And Git For The First Time
 #### Get a github account.